keks24/raspberry-pi-luks/README.md

 /boot/initramfs.cpio.gz: gzip compressed data, last modified: Tue Mar 23 00:35:15 2021, from Unix, original size 24183808
 ```

-To unarchive it, `gzip` and the suffix `.gz` is required:
+To unarchive it, `gzip` is required and the file must have the suffix `.gz`:
 ```bash
 $ apt update
 $ apt install gzip
 $ gzip --decompress "initramfs.cpio.gz"
 ```

-Once this is done, the file is still compressed as `ASCII cpio archive`, which can be unarchived like so:
+Once this is done, the file is still compressed as `ASCII cpio archive`, which can be unarchived to the `current working directory` like so:
 ```bash
 $ file "initramfs.cpio"
 initramfs.cpio: ASCII cpio archive (SVR4 with no CRC)